ToolsZilaSmart Calculators & Financial Tools

 How accurate is this paycheck calculator?

 We use 2026 federal tax brackets, 2026 FICA rates, and state tax data that is versioned separately.
-Results are estimates — actual withholding depends on your W-4, pre-tax deductions, local taxes, and credits.
+Results are estimates, so actual withholding still depends on your W-4, pre-tax deductions, local taxes, credits, and employer payroll setup.

 What pay frequency should I select?